 With winter just around the corner, gardeners are wrapping up their summer efforts, preserving their harvests and preparing for the long, cold months to come.
 However, the growing season doesn’t have to stop just because outdoor conditions are too cold.
 There are plenty of ways to grow healthy, budget-friendly foods indoors throughout the winter (or any other time of year!).

-Check out this visual guide to growing tasty eats indoors.
+Check out this guide to growing tasty eats indoors and adding style to your home in a green fashion.

 Kitchen Gardening and Windowsill Herbs